Accepted Students

 Initial class schedules are tentative and may change up until the start of classes.

-Please make an appointment for your uniform fitting for a time at least 2 to 3 hours before or after your scheduled exam time.
-Please do not try to take your own measurements, as all of your uniforms will be based off of the submitted form.
-A local tailor should be utilized to take the required measurements.
+Please make an appointment for your uniform fitting for a time at least 2 to 3 hours before or after your scheduled placement exam time.
+Priority is given to out of state students who have limited ability to get to campus.

 Uniform Fitting Appointment Signup